The first thing savvy property buyers do when researching to buy a unit, house, or project they are interested in is to check the URA Master Plan.

 What Plot Ratio Means to the Prospective Property Buyer

-If you’re looking to buy a unit that’s facing an empty plot of land, you can avoid the unpleasant surprise of your unblocked view being obscured by a taller development in a few year’s time by looking at the plot ratio assigned to it.
+If you are looking to buy a unit, that is facing an empty plot of land, you can avoid the unpleasant surprise of your unblocked view being obscured by a taller development in a few years’ time by looking at the plot ratio assigned to it.

 Take note that, in many areas, additional building height controls may limit the maximum storeys of buildings.
-For example, HDB blocks in Kaki Bukit were previously limited to 15 storeys because of the nearby Paya Lebar Airbase.
-However, as the airbase will be moving out and the site gets redeveloped, height restrictions here will be lifted as well.
+For example, because of the nearby Paya Lebar Airbase, HDB blocks in Kaki Bukit previously had a maximum limit of 15 storeys.
+However, as the airbase will move out and the site gets redeveloped, the authorities will also lift the height restrictions here.

 Other notable sites on the URA Master Plan